Dissolution of the monasteries: Continental precedents

 In 1521, Martin Luther had published De votis monasticis (On the monastic vows), a treatise which declared that the monastic life had no scriptural basis, was pointless and also actively immoral, incompatible with the true spirit of Christianity.
 Luther also declared that monastic vows were meaningless and that no one should feel bound by them.
 Luther, a one-time Augustinian friar, found some comfort when these views had a dramatic effect: a special meeting of the German province of his order held the same year voted that henceforth every member of the regular clergy should be free to renounce their vows, resign their offices, and marry.
 At Luther's home monastery in Wittenberg all the friars, save one, did so.

 News spread among Protestant-minded rulers across Europe, and some, particularly in Scandinavia, moved very quickly.
 In the Riksdag of Västerås in 1527, initiating the Reformation in Sweden, King Gustav Vasa secured an edict of the Diet allowing him to confiscate any monastic lands he deemed necessary to increase royal revenues, and to allow the return of donated properties to the descendants of the donors.
 By the following Reduction of Gustav I of Sweden, Gustav gained large estates, as well as loyal supporters among the nobility who reclaimed donations given by their families to the convents.
 The Swedish monasteries and convents were simultaneously deprived of their livelihoods.
 They were banned from accepting new novices, and forbidden to prevent their existing members from leaving.
 However, the former monks and nuns were allowed to reside in the convent buildings for life on state allowance, and many communities survived the Reformation for decades.
 The last of them was Vreta Abbey, where the last nuns died in 1582, and Vadstena Abbey, from which the last nuns emigrated in 1595, about half a century after the Reduction.

+The stallion "Bæveren III" of the Frederiksborg royal stud, c.
+1805.

 In Denmark–Norway, King Frederick I made a similar act in 1528, confiscating 15 of the houses of the wealthiest monasteries and convents.
-Further laws by his successor in the 1530s banned the friars and forced monks and nuns to transfer title to their houses to the Crown, which passed them out to supportive nobles who soon acquired former monastic lands.
+Further laws by his successor in the 1530s, Christian III of Denmark, banned the friars, and forced monks and nuns to transfer title to their houses to the Crown, which passed them out to supportive nobles who soon acquired former monastic lands.
+In 1536, Christian III took control of the horse stud at Esrum Abbey, and moved its horses to Hillerød (Frederiksborg), north of Copenhagen, the capital of Denmark.
+These horses would later become known as the Frederiksborger horse breed under King Frederik II, who founded the Royal Federiksborg Stud in 1562.